EloiStree/eLabRC/README.md

 ## Hire Me

 I am a teacher in Belgium.
-So if you need me to teach C#, Unity3D, XR, Lua, Python or Rust from this project.
+So if you need me to teach C#, Unity3D, XR, Lua, Python or Rust from this project:
-Feel free to ping me on LinkedIn: https://www.linkedin.com/in/eloistree/ Or ask me for a small help on Fiveer: https://www.fiverr.com/eloistree/coach-you-in-unity3d
+- Feel free to message me on LinkedIn: https://www.linkedin.com/in/eloistree/
+- Ask me for a small help on Fiveer: https://www.fiverr.com/eloistree/coach-you-in-unity3d

 ## KISS: Keep It Simple, Stupid